drvinceknight/pfm/_sources/tools-for-mathematics/03-calculus/why/main.md

 sym.plot(x ** 2 + 3 * x + 1, xlim=(-5, 5))
 ```

-**This plotting solution is fine it you want to take a look at a function
+**This plotting solution is good if you want to take a look at a function
-quickly but it is not recommended.** The main library for plotting is called
+quickly but it is not recommended.** The main python library for plotting is called
-`matplotlib` and {ref}`matplotlib` covers this.
+`matplotlib` and is covered in {ref}`matplotlib`.

 - Here is the `sympy` documentation for plotting:
   <https://docs.sympy.org/latest/modules/plotting.html>